Alternative versions of Spider-Man: MC2 (Earth-982)

 An alternative version of Peter Parker also exists on Earth-982 aka the Marvel Comics 2 (MC2) universe, appearing as a supporting character in Spider-Girl.

 The title follows almost the entire 616 timeline of the character up until the first attempt at a "relaunch" by the company, 1999, where it deviates and provides an alternative ending to the Final Chapter storyline.
 Peter's wayward daughter May is revealed to be alive and well, and is returned to both Parkers by Peter's first clone, the redeemed Kaine.
 Despite now being a father, Peter continues to fight crime as Spider-Man, and begins to cope with the new responsibilities brought by his baby daughter.

 Two years later, during his final battle against the Green Goblin, rather than survive unscathed, Peter loses a leg to his arch-enemy and Osborn is killed.
 Peter finally realizes the price he has paid for being Spider-Man, and ends his career to raise a family with Mary Jane and May.
 Over the years, he overcomes his physical handicap and ultimately joins the NYPD in a scientific capacity.
 However, after saving him from an insane Normie Osborn, his daughter May "Mayday" Parker begins a career as Spider-Girl behind his back, a decision Peter begrudgingly is forced to accept and deal with, made difficult by his love for May.

 Regardless of his handicap, Peter returned to the role of Spider-Man several times.
 Once was to aid his daughter and Darkdevil, the son of Ben Reilly, against Kaine, another to convince the latest Spider-Man (the son of Jessica Drew) to cease risking his life, and in Spider-Girl #100 to save May from the Hobgoblin.
 Peter and MJ ultimately have a second child, Benjamin "Benjy" Parker Jr., who is temporarily rendered deaf after possession by the Carnage symbiote and being blasted with high-frequency sonics.
 Benjy later develops powers of his own at an infant age.
 Peter was killed by Daemos, the brother of Morlun, during the "Spider-Verse" event while trying to protect Benjy and Mayday.
-Near the end of Spider-Geddon, the Other appears to resurrect him.
+Near the end of Spider-Geddon, the Other resurrects him, reuniting with Mayday in End of the Spider-Verse and resuming activity as Spider-Man in Spider-Boy (due to the Other restoring his leg).